Skip to main content

 will these fake ssh keys pass format validation checks

 They pass basic format checks — correct key-type prefix, realistic Base64 body length matching the selected algorithm, and a valid comment field.
 UI form validators and regex-based checks will typically accept them.
-However, stricter cryptographic validators that verify the key can be decoded into a valid curve point will reject them.
-For most testing and documentation use cases — Terraform plan runs, OpenAPI rendering, fixture files — they work without issue.
+Stricter cryptographic validators that verify the key decodes to a valid curve point will reject them, which is expected — these are display-only placeholders.

 is it safe to commit dummy ssh keys to a public github repo

 Yes.
 These keys are not cryptographically derived, so there is no corresponding private key and they cannot authenticate against any SSH server.
-Committing them publicly carries no security risk, which makes them ideal for tutorial repos, open-source infrastructure examples, and onboarding guides where real keys should never appear.
-They are safe to paste into documentation, CI templates, or any public-facing code.
+Committing them publicly carries no security risk, making them ideal for tutorial repos, open-source infrastructure examples, and onboarding guides.

 what is the difference between ed25519 rsa and ecdsa for fake test keys

-The key type affects the format and length of the generated output, mirroring real-world proportions.
+The key type affects the format and length of the generated output.
 ED25519 produces a compact Base64 body of around 68 characters.
-RSA generates a much longer block — roughly 370 characters for a 2048-bit key — because it encodes a large modulus and exponent.
-ECDSA using nistp256 falls between the two.
-Choose the type that matches what your validator, documentation, or infrastructure template expects to see.
+RSA generates a much longer block — roughly 372 characters for a 2048-bit key.
+ECDSA using nistp256 falls between the two at around 136 characters.
+Choose the type that matches what your validator or template expects.